transientskp/tkp/documentation/source/database/schema.rst

 * frequency band (band)
 * integration time (tau)

-A group of images that belong together (defined by user, but not specified any further) are in the same data set (i.e. they have the same ds_id).
+A group of images that belong together (defined by user, but not specified any further) are in the same data set (i.e. they have the same dataset).

 **id**
     Every image gets a unique id.